The Importance of LLM Collaboration Skills in Marketing

 Skill Development: Users learn to ask targeted analytical questions, identify performance patterns, and transform metrics into actionable recommendations.

-Real-World Application: These skills directly support ROI analysis, optimization decisions, and stakeholder reporting.
+Real-World Application: These skills support ROI analysis, optimization decisions, and stakeholder reporting.

 Common Mistakes Only Visible in Simulation Environments